dd32/td-gh-ex/readme.txt

 			Fix alipay donate image.
 2014.05.11	Del ICP option, and Add Twitter and RSS Options.
 2014.05.12	Modify theme for 4-level menu or more.
+2015.04.27	Fix comments style on mobile, and a few bugs, and update font-awesome plugin.